 Still think you can ignore that whole mobile commerce thing, huh?
-Well, if the 2014 holiday season was any indication of the power of the smartphone shopping experience, you can’t afford putting off your digital expansion any longer.
+Well, if the 2014 holiday season indicated the power of the smartphone shopping experience, you can no longer afford to put off your digital expansion.

 Here’s a breakdown of the report’s key findings and tips for how you can capitalize on this information throughout the year.

 When connecting with U.S. shoppers, you can’t ignore mobile optimization.
 Mobile traffic soared among American shoppers during the 2014 holiday season.
 Mobile traffic surpassed desktop for the first time during Thanksgiving.
 This trend continued on the following weekends, right up to Christmas week.
 Mobile metrics for November and December indicate that:

 - Mobile contributed almost 23% of all online sales (a 27% increase compared to the 2013 holiday season)